Table of Contents

 Safe Sleeping Practices For Your Baby

-SUID, previously known as SIDS, is one of the most common causes of death in infants.
+SUID, previously known as SIDS, is one of the common causes of death in infants.
 After years of study, experts have found that most of these deaths are preventable.
-The key is to make sure that the sleeping space is safe so babies will not suffocate or strangulate.
+The key is to confirm that the sleeping space is safe so babies will not suffocate or strangle.
 Here are a few tips for a safe sleep:

 The ABCs Of Safe Sleep

-• Back — Babies should always be placed on their backs whenever they sleep.
+- Back โ Babies should be placed on their backs whenever they sleep.

-1. Always place your baby in a crib with a firm mattress and a tightly fitted sheet.
-A bassinet, play yard, or crib with spindles not wider than 2-⅜ inches apart and without drop-down sides is also a good option.
+- Place your baby in a crib with a firm mattress and a tightly fitted sheet.
+A bassinet, play yard, or crib with spindles not wider than 2-โ inches apart and without drop-down sides is also a good option.
 This designated sleeping area should be close to you while the baby sleeps.

-5. Since breastfeeding decreases the risk of SUIDs, you may breastfeed the baby in bed with you.
-However, you should put them back in their safe space once you’re done nursing.
-If you’re feeling sleepy, immediately put your baby back in bed.
+- Since breastfeeding decreases the risk of SUIDs, you may breastfeed the baby in bed with you.
+However, you should put them back in their safe space once youโre done nursing.
+If youโre feeling sleepy, immediately put your baby back in bed.

-8. You don’t need to put your baby on their side while they sleep.
-You don’t have to worry about them choking if they spit up.
+- You donโt need to put your baby on their side while they sleep.
+You donโt have to worry about them choking if they spit up.

-10. Decorate your baby’s room however you want, but keep the sleeping area bare.
+- Decorate your babyโs room however you want, but keep the sleeping area bare.

 Crib-Related Injuries

 More infants die in cribs than in any other nursery product.
-Crib-related injuries have resulted in 1,100 deaths in the last two decades and over 12,200 injuries that were treated in the emergency rooms.
+Over the past two decades, crib-related incidents have led to hundreds of fatalities and tens of thousands of emergency room visits.
 Hence, there is a need for a federal safety standard for cribs, which was implemented on June 28, 2011.
 Considering this, all cribs manufactured after that date must comply with the standards, and buying, selling, or using cribs manufactured before that date is prohibited.

 Some of the hazards found in recalled cribs include drop-side and mattress support hardware failures, which can cause mattresses to fall or form gaps, posing suffocation hazards.
 The gaps between side rails and crib mattress supports, as well as the separation of crib slats from headboards, pose entrapment hazards.
 Other recalls were due to the following: